TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/thinger-io/_index.md

 To create a new webhook integration follow the next steps in {{% tts %}} web console:

 1. Select the Application to be integrated.
-2. In the main menu open the `Integrations` section and click the `Webhooks` option.
+2. In the main menu open the **Integrations** section and click the **Webhooks** option.
 The webhooks list will be shown.

 {{< figure src="thingerio_tts_sidebar.png" alt="{{% tts %}} sidebar" >}}

 3. Clicking the **+Add webhook** blue button in the right top corner of the interface allows choosing between different webhooks integration templates.
 Select [Thinger.io](https://thinger.io/) template.
-Then, configure the webhook only requires filling the form with the information provided by [Thinger.io](https://thinger.io/) `Webhook Settings` tab and selecting JSON webhook format.
+Then, configure the webhook only requires filling the form with the information provided by [Thinger.io](https://thinger.io/) **Webhook Settings** tab and selecting JSON webhook format.

 {{< figure src="thingerio_tts_webhook.png" alt="[Thinger.io](https://thinger.io/) {{% tts %}} webhook settings" >}}

 {{< note >}}
-The Authorization header must be set up using the access token including "Bearer" command
+The **Authorization header** must be set up using the access token including `Bearer` command
 {{</ note >}}

 ### Downlink Configuration